FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 There is no way to delete a registry key or value, only set them.
 The player may set a `_deleted` attribute, which is for internal use by the player only, and is ignored outside of the active configuration file (see the section about [Crash Recovery](#crash-recovery) below.)

-Furthermore, the player may set an `_administrator` attribute, for internal use by the player only.
+Furthermore, the player may set `currentUser` and `administrator` attributes, for internal use by the player only.
 The Run As Administrator Modification should be used to run the application as Administrator User.
 For more information, see the section about the [Run As Administrator Modification](#run-as-administrator) above.

 **binaryType Attribute and WOW64 Keys**